webteckie/iGo/README.md

 To verify the setup of your Go environment, open a Terminal window in Visual Studio Code and do the following:

     - cd "<cloned-repo-location>\iGO\src
-    - run "go run .\TestConsole.g"
+    - run "go run .\TestConsole.go"

     Should see a few prompts with single key answers.